Cyberlorians/Articles/LiveResponse_DC_Monitoring.md

     ProcessCommandLine, ProcessId, InitiatingProcessParentFileName
 ```

-These queries will show you what was **done** during a Live Response session (e.g., `net group "Domain Admins"` commands), but they won't tell you **who initiated the session** from the portal.
-For that, you still need the Unified Audit Log.
+These show what was **done** during a Live Response session (e.g., `net group "Domain Admins"` commands), but won't tell you **who initiated the session** from the portal.
+For that, you need the Unified Audit Log.

 **NEW — CloudAppEvents table (requires Defender for Cloud Apps license):**
 The [TechCommunity Public Sector Blog](https://techcommunity.microsoft.com/blog/publicsectorblog/auditing-admin-activities-in-microsoft-defender-endpoint/4421154) by Brian Tirch reveals that if you have **Microsoft Defender for Cloud Apps** (MDCA), the Purview audit data flows into the `CloudAppEvents` Advanced Hunting table.
 This means you CAN query Live Response events in Advanced Hunting after all: